-BC-10.2 Special Services for Visually Impaired Customers BC-10.2.1 All Bahraini retail banks must provide the following application forms along with the terms and conditions of contracts signed by visually impaired customers for all conducted transactions in Braille format or voice records or screen readers or any other advanced and secured means: (a) Account opening forms; (b) Facilities contracts; (c) Investment and transactions documents; (d) Instructions manuals; and (e) Customer notifications.
-BC-10.2.2 All Bahraini retail banks may accept electronic signatures and electronic finger print as a satisfactory form of signature to meet the needs of the disabled customers .
-Banks should refer to Royal Decree No. 28 issuing "Electronic Transactions Law" for the Year 2002.
-Banks may determine the terms and conditions on which the facilities of biometric identification can be extended to the disabled customers .
-BC-10.2.3 All Bahraini retail banks must ensure that two bank employees witness when transactions undertaken by visually impaired customers.
+BC-10.2 Special Services for Visually Impaired Customers

+BC-10.2.1 Bahraini retail banks must provide the following application forms along with the terms and conditions of contracts signed by visually impaired customers for all conducted transactions in Braille format or voice records or screen readers or any other advanced and secured means:

+- (a) Account opening forms;

+- (b) Facilities contracts;

+- (c) Investment and transactions documents;

+- (d) Instructions manuals; and

+- (e) Customer notifications.

+- BC-10.2.2 Bahraini retail banks may accept electronic signatures and electronic finger print as a satisfactory form of signature to meet the needs of the disabled customers.
+Banks should refer to Legislative Decree No. (54) of 2018 with respect to Electronic Transactions "The Electronic Communications and Transactions Law" and its amendments.
+Banks may determine the terms and conditions on which the facilities of biometric identification can be extended to the disabled customers.

+- BC-10.2.3 Bahraini retail banks must ensure that two bank employees witness when transactions undertaken by visually impaired customers.
 In case of customers with visual as well as hearing impairments, Bahraini retail banks must ensure that witnesses (other than bank staff) are present for the signature of any transaction and that documents providing the identity of such witnesses are submitted.

-BC-10.2.4 All Bahraini retail banks must provide speaking screens for the priority waiting area of banks for visually impaired customers.
+Bahraini retail banks must provide speaking screens for the priority waiting area of banks for visually impaired customers.

-MODULE BC: Business Conduct

-BC-10: Measures and Procedures for Services

-CHAPTER Provided to Disabled Customers by Bahraini
+MODULE BC: Business Conduct CHAPTER BC-10: Measures and Procedures for Services Provided to Disabled Customers by Bahraini Retail Banks

-Retail Banks

-BC-10.3 Special Services for Hearing Impaired Customers BC-10.3.1 All Bahraini retail banks must ensure that their staff dealing with hearing impaired customers are enrolled in specialised training on sign language or provide a full time translator/interpreter in the bank's premises, dedicated to communicate with such customers.
-BC-10.3.2 To facilitate the implementation of Paragraph BC-10.3.1, all retail banks should provide a banking dictionary designed to address banking vocabulary by way of sign language through video clips and pictures to enable such customers to have a clear understanding of the banking terminology being used.
+BC-10.3 Special Services for Hearing Impaired Customers

+- BC-10.3.1 Bahraini retail banks must ensure that their staff dealing with hearing impaired customers are enrolled in specialised training on sign language or provide a full time translator/interpreter in the bank's premises, dedicated to communicate with such customers. - BC-10.3.2 To facilitate the implementation of Paragraph BC-10.3.1, retail banks should provide a banking dictionary designed to address banking vocabulary by way of sign language through video clips and pictures to enable such customers to have a clear understanding of the banking terminology being used.